 Awards will be announced by the end of March.

-University policy requires approval for student travel to locations designated as Travel Advisory Level 3 or 4 by the U.S. State Department's Travel Warning List, University policy requires you to seek special permission.
-You must apply to the International Travel Risk Assessment and Advisory Committee (ITRAAC), which reviews requests to travel to these countries.
-You should apply as soon as possible, as the committee review process commonly takes 6 to 8 weeks.
+University policy requires approval for student travel to locations designated as Travel Advisory Level 3 or 4 by the U.S. Department of State.
+If your project involves travel to one of these locations, you must seek special permission from the International Travel Risk Assessment and Advisory Committee.
+You should apply as soon as possible, as the committee review process commonly takes several weeks.
 ICGC cannot release your funds until you have received approval from ITRAAC.

 Human Subjects Approval

 In addition, if your project includes research involving human subjects, you must apply to the University's Institutional Review Board for approval before commencing your work.
 This process can also take several weeks to complete, so if your project needs approval you should start your application as soon as possible.
 ICGC must receive notification of your IRB approval status in order to release your funds.

 The grant-winner will submit a three- to five-page report on the field trip to the Director of the ICGC Program within a month after return to campus.
 The report is to describe the activities undertaken, significant discoveries made, and the impact the trip will have on the eventual dissertation research project.
 The student will attach a brief account of how the grant moneys were spent and a list of other support received.